The theory of manipulations of pure state asymmetry: basic tools and equivalence classes of states under symmetric operations: Introduction

-Similarly, we can think of the study of asymmetry relative to a given group $G$ as a resource theory.
-In this resource theory the time evolutions which respect the symmetry $G$ (G-covariant time evolutions) are free transformations and the states which do not break the symmetry (G-invariant states) are the free states.
-This is a consistent choice because G-covariant time evolutions form a semi-group and the set of G-invariant states is mapped to itself under G-covariant time evolutions.
+Similarly, we can think of the study of asymmetry relative to a given representation of a group $G$ as a resource theory.
+In this resource theory the time evolutions which respect the symmetry (G-covariant time evolutions) are free transformations and the states which do not break the symmetry (G-invariant states) are the free states.
+This is a consistent choice because G-covariant time evolutions form a semi-group under which the set of G-invariant states is mapped to itself.
 Similarly to entanglement theory, a resource (an asymmetric state) can be used to simulate a non-free transformation (non-G-covariant time evolution) via a free transformation (G-covariant time evolution).

 In the resource theory of asymmetry, we seek to classify different types of resources and to find the rules governing their manipulations.
 For every question in entanglement theory, it is useful to ask whether there is an analogous question in the resource theory of asymmetry.
-For example in this paper we will show that all the asymmetry properties of a pure state $\psi$ relative to the group $G$ and the unitary representation $\{U(g),g\in G\}$ are specified by its \emph{characteristic function} $\chi_{\psi}(g)\equiv\langle\psi|U(g)|\psi\rangle$.
+In this paper, we will show that all the asymmetry properties of a pure state $\psi$ relative to the group $G$ and the unitary representation $\{U(g),g\in G\}$ are specified by its \emph{characteristic function} $\chi_{\psi}(g)\equiv\langle\psi|U(g)|\psi\rangle$.
 This is analogous to how all the entanglement properties of a pure bipartite state are specified by its Schmidt coefficients.

+We then proceed to find the complete set of selection rules for pure states under deterministic and stochastic single-copy operations, that is, the necessary and sufficient conditions under which one pure state can be converted to another by a G-covariant operation either deterministically or nondeterministically.
+These results are the analogues within the resource theory of asymmetry of, respectively, Nielsen's theorem \cite{Nielsen-Ent} and Vidal's theorem in entanglement theory.
+Finally, we consider the case of catalysis of asymmetry transformations, wherein a state with asymmetry can be used to assist in the conversion but must be returned intact at the end of the protocol.
+We show that a finite catalyst is useless in the case of compact connected Lie groups, while in the case of a finite group, there exists for any state interconversion problem a finite catalyst that makes it possible.